sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   git pull --allow-unrelated-histories
   ```

--   If you want to go to a solution project while maintaining
-    your code (???
-Is this correct?)
+-   Bill's suggestion on letting students to start with a new module

 ```
+# Fast Forwarding to Solution
+## Create a work-in-progress branch for your lab
+git status # view your changes git add <you changes>
-- git checkout main
+git checkout wip-<lab>
-- git cherry-pick abort
+git commit -m'<some commit message>' git push origin wip-<lab> # if you want to save it in your remote git checkout main
+## fast forward to solution
+### if you don't know solution tag find it after your start tag
+### via `git lola`.
-- git cherry-pick <topic-solution-tag> and handle merge conflict
+git cherry-pick <lab solution tag>
+### merge any conflicts, stage, and `git cherry-pick --continue`
+git push origin main
 ```

 # Pair Programming (Not relevant for LOL)---